dominicm00/ham/README.md

 Development is currently underway on Ham v2, which is a heavily rewritten version with better parsing, exact header scanning, improved incremental builds, and more.
 You can check it out [here](https://sr.ht/~dominicm/ham/).

-## Known bugs
+## Issues building Haiku
-There are currently command execution bugs blocking the build for [Haiku](https://www.haiku-os.org/) that are being addressed.
-Although Ham currently works for some smaller builds, until Ham is stress-tested on Haiku and other Jam projects, it is not recommended to be used in production.
+There are currently bugs in Haiku's build system (at least [#17965](https://dev.haiku-os.org/ticket/17965)) that are preventing Ham from being used with Haiku.
+Validation on other projects is ongoing, and any bugs in Ham itself should be reported.

 ## Documentation
 Most available documentation is for Ham v2; although not all of it is applicable to Ham v1, the [language specification](https://man.sr.ht/~dominicm/ham/language-specification.md) is still a good resource.
 For strictly Ham v1 compatible documentation, check out the [Perforce Jam](https://swarm.workshop.perforce.com/view/guest/perforce_software/jam/src/Jam.html) docs.